KL.FM 96.7: Programming

 All programming was produced and presented locally.
 Until 2018, KL.FM had broadcast The Vodafone Big Top 40 chart show (previously The Pepsi Chart & Hit40UK) which was produced from Capital FM in London and syndicated across over 140 commercial radio stations in the UK.
 However, the show was withdrawn from syndication and now broadcasts solely on Heart and Capital stations.

 Branding

-On-air imaging came from mainly Century 21 and Jam Creative Productions.
+On-air imaging came from mainly Century 21 and JAM Creative Productions.
 The original jingles (July 1992-September 1993) were re-sings of Century 21's 'Madison Avenue' package.
 Between September 1993 and August 1994 the station used TM Century re-sings of a WPLJ package.
 The 1997-2002 jingle package was a re-sing of Jams 'Ultimate One' package (originally created for BBC Radio 1).
-A recent package (the '...And Now' package) was originally produced by Jam for KIMN in Denver, Colorado and re-sung for KL.FM 96.7, although these were never used on air by KL.FM.
+A recent package (the '...And Now' package) was originally produced by JAM for KIMN in Denver, Colorado and re-sung for KL.FM 96.7, although these were never used on air by KL.FM.

-By the end of the station's life, most of KL.FM's on air branding (jingles, promotions, etc.) was produced in-house at UKRD's production department in Bristol.
+By the end of the station's life, most of KL.FM's on air branding (jingles, promotions, etc.) was produced in-house at UKRD's production department in Bristol, but the station had re-sings of the 'Star Radio' package from Reelworld.